tektronix/keithley/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-- Use bullets to describe what this pull request change.
+- Use bullets to describe what this pull request changes.

 <!-- Modified by Tektronix.
 Original Content developed by the angular-translate team and Pascal Precht and their Pull Request Template available at https://github.com/angular-translate/angular-translate -->